 Albuminformation The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I av Samuel Taylor Coleridge

-Lördag 26 April 2025 det nya albumet till Samuel Taylor Coleridge släpptes, med namnet The Complete Poetical Works of Samuel Taylor Coleridge.
+Lördag 3 Maj 2025 det nya albumet till Samuel Taylor Coleridge släpptes, med namnet The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.

 Detta album är verkligen inte det första i sin karriär, vi vill komma ihåg album som The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.